dilshankarunarathne/resource-allocation-system-with-genetic-algorithm/README.md

 5. **Mutation**: Introduce random changes to offspring to maintain diversity.
 6. **Termination**: Define a termination condition, such as a maximum number of generations or a satisfactory fitness score.

+## Project Requirements

+- **Batches**: 3-4 batches (e.g., 2019 batch, 2020 batch, 2021 batch)
+- **Courses**: Each batch has 6-9 courses (e.g., CS2113, CS3211, EO1205)
+- **Halls**: Several halls for lectures (e.g., scala hall, python hall, java hall)
+- **Lecturers**: Department lecturers who conduct lectures (e.g., Mr Sam, Ms Jones)
+- **Time Slots**: Each weekday is divided into 8 one-hour time slots
+- **Constraints**:
+  - Unique time slots for courses across batches
+  - Lecturer availability
+  - Hall capacity
+  - No overlapping schedules for students

+## Output

+The generated timetables will include:
+- Time slots for each day of the week
+- Courses taught in each time slot
+- Lecturer for each course
+- Hall where each course is taught

 ### Example Code

 ```javascript